rh-marketingops/dwm/README.md

 ![alt text](/diagrams/DWM_Arch_DataFlow.png "High-level flow of using dwmAll")

 1. Data is gathered for cleaning by the Python script utilizing the DWM package (i.e., using an API to export contact data from a Marketing Automation Platform)
+2. Connect to MongoDB using pymongo `MongoClient`
-2. Data is passed, along with a `configName`, to the `dwmAll` function
+3. Data is passed (as a list of dictionaries), along with a `configName` and MongoDB connection, to the `dwmAll` function
-3. Script takes post-processing action (i.e., using an API to import the cleaned data back into a Marketing Automation Platform)
+4. Script takes post-processing action (i.e., using an API to import the cleaned data back into a Marketing Automation Platform)

 ## dwmAll

+This function is the highest-level wrapper for all DWM functions.

+1. Use `configName` to retrieve config document from MongoDB
+2. Apply sorting to relevant parts of config (`derive` and `userDefinedFunctions`)
+  - Do this because you can't store a Python OrderedDict in MongoDB, and the order in which some rules are applied can be important
+3. Loop through data, passing each record to `dwmOne` along with config and MongoDB collection
+4. If configured to write history *and* return the history ID, append the `_id` to each record
+5. Return list of dictionaries with cleaned data

 ## dwmOne